chrisridge/NewProject/README.md

 # New Project
 Boilerplate for new frontend projects
+## Getting started

-1. run "npm install" from assets/source/controllers
+1. run "npm install" from assets/source/controllers.
+Boom, done.